Pennsylvania is officially the fourth state in the US to legalize online poker and/or online casinos.

 This is an open question.
-The licenses to operate are limited based on the number of casino licenses issued by the state.
+Interactive gaming permits are limited based on the number of casino licenses issued by the state.
 As things currently stand, that means there are:

 That makes room for as many as 39 brands, but the number of licenses doesn’t necessarily equate to the number of sites.

-New Jersey’s online casino market is a good example; there, the number of Internet Gaming Permits (similar to PA’s certificate) is limited to Atlantic City casinos.
-But licensees are able to partner with multiple brands under their license.
-Consider the Golden Nugget, which has the Golden Nugget online casino, Betfair’s NJ online casino, and the SugarHouse online casino operating under the Golden Nugget’s license.
+New Jersey’s online casino market is a good example; there, permits are limited to the Atlantic City casinos.
+But each property can partner with multiple brands under its land-based license.
+Consider the Golden Nugget, which has both the Golden Nugget online casino and Betfair NJ online casino operating under its license.

-Skins need to be partnered with a certificate holder and display their brand prominently.
+Skins need to be partnered with a PA casino licensee and display their brand prominently.

 The expectation is that they will.

-As Pennsylvania’s bill clears the way for interstate play, and given that regulators in New Jersey have confirmed that talks between the states about sharing players have been ongoing, it appears that there will be few hurdles on the path to interstate online poker for players in Pennsylvania.
+The PA law clears the way for interstate play, and given that regulators in New Jersey have confirmed that talks between about sharing players have been ongoing, it appears that there will be few hurdles on the path to interstate online poker for players in Pennsylvania.

 There are three distinct tax rates: